SS Catala: Grounding on Sparrowhawk Reef

 Eventually, by incrementally blasting out the rock pillars, and patching the holes in the hull as blasting proceeded, the salvage crew was able to free the ship by December 5, 1927.
 The salvors took the ship to a temporary anchorage about a mile away, and thereafter to Prince Rupert.
 Eventually Catala was brought south to Vancouver, where at a cost of $175,000 the ship was repaired.
-The repair was supervised by W.D.
-McLaren, who had been in charge of Coaster Construction in Scotland when Catala had been built there, and had since relocated to Vancouver.
+The repair was supervised by W .D.
+McLaren, who had been in charge of Coaster Construction in Scotland when Catala was built, and had since relocated to Vancouver.
 On March 30, 1928, Catala resumed her weekly sailing schedule out of Vancouver, again under the command of Capt.
 Dickson.

 Later career

 In 1958 she was sold to new owners in British Columbia for use as a fish-buying ship.
-In Seattle's Century 21 Exposition she was a floating "boatel" moored on the Seattle waterfront.
+In Seattle's Century 21 Exposition she was a floating hotel (boatel) moored on the Seattle waterfront.
 Later in 1962 she was towed to California and used as a floating restaurant.
-In 1963 she was brought back north to Ocean Shores, Washington and used as a "boatel" again until she was driven aground by a storm on New Year's Day 1965.
+In 1963 she was brought back north to Ocean Shores, Washington and used as a boatel again until she was driven aground by a storm on New Year's Day 1965.

 Scrapping

 Following her grounding, efforts to re-float Catala failed, and the wreck was left to decay at the beach on Damon Point, Washington.
 Over the years she was vandalized and pillaged, and in the late 1980s a girl fell through a rusted portion of her deck, breaking her back.
 Her family sued the State of Washington, which in turn ordered the wreck cut up.
-Catala was cut down to sand level and buried, until a series of winter storms unburied her in the late 1990s.
-Subsequent storms gradually exposed more of the hull until in April 2006 a beachcomber noticed that oil was leaking from the wreck.
-The State of Washington Department of Ecology cordoned off the wreck and removed 34500 USgal of heavy fuel oil before scrapping the rest of the ship.
+Catala was cut down to sand level and buried, until a series of winter storms unburied the wreckage in the late 1990s.

+Subsequent storms gradually exposed more of the hull, and in April 2006, a beachcomber noticed that oil was leaking from the wreck.
+The Department of Ecology cordoned off the wreck and removed 34500 USgal of heavy fuel oil before scrapping the rest of the ship.
 Several endangered bird species nest in the area, including the snowy plover.